-Goderich to Auburn Rail Trail is a 7.5 mile trail located near Ashfield-Colborne-Wawanosh, ON and is rated as moderate.
+Goderich to Auburn Rail Trail is a 7.5 mile trail located near Ashfield-Colborne-Wawanosh, Ontario, Canada and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Horses are also able to use this trail.

 While we enjoyed the trail very much the railroad bridge was out at the Maitland River and there was no bridge that we could find to cross to connect with the extension to Auburn.
 The trail itself was well maintained but you had to pay attention as it is not a wide graveled rail bed as some rail trail conversions are, but was two tracks with a grass median and you needed to stay focused to not get out of the track.
 There were a couple of places of rough gravel and loose finer gravel and a couple of mucky spots, but nothing too difficult to traverse.
 We came across quite a few people near the Goderich end walking dogs without leashes.
 Excellent views of Goderich and the river at the start of the trail.
 Lots of birds, butterflies - a real treat for nature lovers.
 Benches placed periodically along the trail for breaks, picnics, etc.